Ptkyr/Ptkyr.github.io/index.md

 + **[joosc](/#code): A Java(?) compiler**

-  For my third co-op I did a research term at the [PLG](https://plg.uwaterloo.ca/) in Winter 2024.
-Woefully underqualified but eager enough to learn, nabbing both a [URF](https://cs.uwaterloo.ca/current-undergraduate-students/research-opportunities/undergraduate-research-fellowship-urf) and [USRA](https://uwaterloo.ca/student-awards-financial-aid/awards/nserc-undergraduate-research-awards) was enough to convince [Yizhou Zhang](https://cs.uwaterloo.ca/~yizhou/) to supervise me.
-To gain background in compilers and PL work, I took CS444 (Compiler Construction) during the term and also audited CS442 (Principles of Programming Languages). `joosc` is the name of the Joos1W compiler I and two other group members built over four months as the main coursework of CS444.
+  For my third co-op I joined the [PLG](https://plg.uwaterloo.ca/) in Winter 2024.
+Woefully underqualified but eager to learn, nabbing both a [URF](https://cs.uwaterloo.ca/current-undergraduate-students/research-opportunities/undergraduate-research-fellowship-urf) and [USRA](https://uwaterloo.ca/student-awards-financial-aid/awards/nserc-undergraduate-research-awards) was enough to convince [Yizhou Zhang](https://cs.uwaterloo.ca/~yizhou/) to supervise me.
+To gain background in compilers/PL, I concurrently took CS444 (Compiler Construction) and audited CS442 (Principles of Programming Languages). `joosc` is the name of the Joos1W compiler two classmates and I built over four months as the main coursework of CS444.

   Joos1W is a subset of the Java Language Specification (2nd Edition) that notably (among other things) omits:
   - Nested classes